MedNLP-CHAT

 • Step 1: Data is created.

 • Step 2: It is translated into the other languages.
-Note that DeepL was only used to translate the sample data.
-The training and test data will be translated manually by professional translators.
-Japanese source data is translated to English, German and French, and German source data is translated to English and French.
+The training and test data will be translated to English and French manually by professional translators.

 Sample data